Photo from LDS.org

 President Dallin H. Oaks was named after his mother's favorite artist

 President Oaks’s mother, Stella Harris Oaks, was a big fan of the work of Cyrus Dallin, a Utah artist.
 She was present at the unveiling of The Pioneer Mother, a monument in Springville, Utah made by Dallin.
 This unveiling was only three weeks before Elder Oaks was born, and Stella afterward decided to name her son "Dallin" after the artist.

 The Pioneer Mother by Cyrus Dallin, Elder Oaks's namesake.
 Photo from Wikimedia Commons.

 He started working hard to support his family at age 11

-When Elder Oaks was only seven years old, his father died of tuberculosis.
-To support his widowed mother, Elder Oaks started his first job sweeping out a radio repair shop at age 11.
+When President Oaks was only seven years old, his father died of tuberculosis.
+To support his widowed mother, President Oaks started his first job sweeping out a radio repair shop at age 11.